Remote work is on the rise. Are you ready?

 Most managers aren’t prepared for this, because they don’t realize how different working remotely really is.
 However, there’s more to it than that.

-Along with these challenges, there are quite a few misconceptions tied to remote work that might affect your expectations when hiring your first remote employees.
+Along with these challenges, there are misconceptions tied to remote work that might affect your expectations when hiring your first remote employees.

 For example, the idea that most remote workers are digital nomads traveling around with their laptop, working on the beach, is totally false; as remote work evangelist and former CTO of Product Hunt, Andreas Klinger, remarked on Twitter: